Skip to navigation Skip to content

 • Yes:

-• In these circumstances the Portability Script - Departures and Returns will assess their ongoing entitlement based on the information held on the Country of Residence (CRES) screen
+• The Portability Script - Departures and Returns will assess their ongoing entitlement based on the information held on the Country of Residence (CRES) screen

-• The script will proceed to the CRES screen to allow the Service Officer to check the details contained are correct.
-If blank or an update is required, the Service Officer must record the residence at this time or the decision made by the script will be incorrect
+• The script will continue to the CRES screen to allow the Service Officer to check the details are correct.
+If blank or the Service Officer needs to make an update, they must record the update now or the decision made by the script will be wrong

-• If blank, ask them when they first arrived in Australia for residence.
+• If the CRES screen is blank, ask the customer when they first arrived in Australia for residence.
 Record any other countries they have lived in

 • Go to Step 5